davidroeca/dotfiles/automation/README.md

 This contains automated tasks at predefined intervals for use by cron/anacron.

+Run the `move_anacron.sh` script.

-In order for them to work, add the following line to crontab (`crontab -e`):
+In order for the automated tasks to run, add the following line to crontab (`crontab -e`):

 ```crontab
 # Check personal anacrons every hour at the 15th minute